Dear Moss Diary,

 And, that's all I have time to write to my “Moss Diary” this morning.
 Time to head over to see local blacksmith to select a “snag” together for our team's landscape exhibit at the upcoming Handmade in America Expo at the NC Arboretum; plant a few new moss types at another moss retreat installed two summers ago (excited to report her moss garden is thriving!); check on recent moss patio installation; and... meet with my son's teachers.
 Hopefully, moss joys will keep my day bright!
 Mossin' Annie 04-20-10

-Mountain Moss is fully insured and certified to legitimately collect native plants (NCDA License #5291) and to distribute mosses through our moss nursery which we call our Mossery (NCDA Certification #6440).
+Mountain Moss is licensed and certified to legitimately collect native plants (NCDA License #5291) and to distribute mosses through our moss nursery which we call our Mossery (NCDA Certification #6440).
 NC Landscape Contractor License (#1239)

 Mountain Moss Enterprises is committed to educational outreach and offers a number of Go Green With Moss programs including lectures, workshops, classes and nature hikes.Learn More

-As experts in moss gardening, Mountain Moss offers valuable advice to "wanna-be" moss gardeners.
+As experts in moss gardening, Mountain Moss offers valuable advice to professional landscape contractors and aspiring moss gardeners.
 Learn More

 Sign up for our newsletter and be the first to know about events, coupons and special promotions.